Small steps make a world of difference

 Parents always want the best for their kids, but how do you give them the best when life’s given them a tough start?

-When Joanne DeCampo’s 5 year-old daughter Tayla presented with developmental delays and challenging behaviours, Joanne was at a loss as to what to do.
+When Joanne DeCampo’s 5 year-old daughter Tayla presented with developmental delays and behaviours of concern, Joanne was at a loss as to what to do.

 “Tayla wasn’t speaking, struggled with social skills and was only eating a very small variety of foods,” Joanne said.

-“She had challenging behaviour and threw a lot of tantrums as she was so frustrated by not being able to communicate her wants and needs.”
+“She had behaviours of concern and threw a lot of tantrums as she was so frustrated by not being able to communicate her wants and needs.”

 With these symptoms front of mind, Joanne decided to have Tayla assessed for autism, which resulted in a diagnosis earlier this year.